JHurricane96/chessai/README.md

 A chess artificial intelligence using the MTD-f algorithm for move selection and that can learn from old games.
 It uses the python-chess library for board representation, move generation, zobrist hashing and reading .pgn files.

+Temporal difference learning, a type of reinforcement learning, was used to train the AI.
+The inspiration for this work was [this paper](https://www.ismll.uni-hildesheim.de/lehre/semKIML-13w/script/chess.pdf).

 ## Demo

 This is a match played by the AI against itself.
 White has a search depth of 2, and black has a search depth of 3.
 Black wins.